 Rental Stamp Duty

-Stamp duty applies when you’re renting a place too, but the good news is that it’s much less substantial.
+Stamp duty applies when you’re renting a place too, but the good news is that it’s much, much cheaper.

 Rental Stamp Duty is 0.4% of the total rent across your lease period.